 Small, branded, moderately expensive items with recognizable customer benefits and selective distribution are the best products, and stand the most chance of success.

-This post was by Jérôme de Guigné, founder of Amazon Made Simple.
+This post was by Jérôme de Guigné, founder of The Great Wall sarl.
 His team advises and manages industrial and consumer brands on Amazon, in Europe and North America, to help them grow their sales.
 They handle Vendor, Seller and AMS accounts, offering support in English, German, French, Spanish and Italian.